JosephYostos/ACNS_Workshop/README.md

 ## Setting Up the Demo Application

-In this section, we’ll deploy a sample application to demonstrate ACNS networking policies in action
+In this section, we’ll deploy a sample application to demonstrate ACNS in action

 The application has the following service